-In keeping with Executive Orders 11988 and 11990 there will be no new modification or occupation of floodplains or wetlands under the general management plan.
+In keeping with Executive Orders 11988 and 11990 there will be no new modification or occupation of floodplains or wetlands under the proposal or either alternative.
 All facilities potentially within the 100-year floodplain--roads, trails, picnic areas, and campgrounds--are excepted actions under NPS guidelines.
 Although flood hazard surveys are unavailable for the great majority of the parkway, none of the parkway's facilities appears to be within areas subject to flash floods.